Click chart to enlarge

 The apostle James said that reading or hearing God’s Word without acting on it is like looking in a mirror and forgetting what we’ve seen (1Pe 1:22-24).
 But the better alternative is to look closely and act on what we see.
 James said, “He who looks into the perfect law of liberty and continues in it, and is not a forgetful hearer but a doer of the work, this one will be blessed in what he does” (1Pe 1:25).

 If we hear God’s Word without taking action, we fool only ourselves (1Pe 1:22).
 But when we examine ourselves in light of God’s Word and obey His instructions, God liberates us from all that keeps us from looking more and more like Him each day.
-(Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+(Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 Thank You, Lord, for the Bible, Your Word to us.